 Put your own mask on first before helping those around you.

 That is tough medicine to shallow for any parent.
 To put yourself first over the needs of your children.
-Take care of your own house before helping others.
+Take care of your own financial house before helping others.

 That is where the Money Bliss Steps to Financial Freedom are so very helpful!
 Build a solid foundation to your financial independence.

 Your own personal financial situation will dictate your ability to pay for college.